MNSBaanu/TalkWith_EMO/README.md

 # Imposter

-## 🎮 Word Imposter — Real-Time Multiplayer Party Game
+## 🎮 Word Imposter — Multiplayer Game

 Word Imposter is a real-time multiplayer social deduction game where players receive secret roles and must identify the imposter through discussion, observation, and strategy.